pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/kubernetes/_index.md

 production outages in major systems.
 Many of these failure modes are preventable.

-The primary objective of this reference architecture is to create sensible defaults that reduces the likelihood of these errors.
+The primary objective of this reference architecture is to create sensible defaults that reduce the likelihood of these errors.
 Modern infrastructure as code tools, such as Pulumi, are effective means of accomplishing this goal.